 There are five requirements that must be met in order to earn the CHRL designation:

-- Membership in HRPA (must be a member to write the exam or have experience assessed)
+- Membership in HRPA (must be a member in good standing to write the exam or have experience assessed)

 - Coursework requirement

-- National Knowledge Exam (must meet the coursework requirement before writing the exam)
+- Comprehensive Knowledge Exam (must meet the coursework requirement before writing the exam)